Space Ghost (TV series): Space Ghost Coast to Coast

 In 1994, nearly three decades after the finale of the original series, Mike Lazzo pitched the idea of an adult animated parody talk show using the Space Ghost character to Cartoon Network.
 Voice actors George Lowe, C. Martin Croker, and Andy Merrill joined the project, which Cartoon Network would soon air as Space Ghost Coast to Coast.
 The series premiered on April 15, 1994, and originally ended on December 17, 1999.
 The series was revived on May 7, 2001, and was moved to the new Adult Swim late-night programming block on September 2 of that year, where new episodes premiered until April 12, 2004.
 Two final seasons were released on GameTap from 2006 to 2008.
-11 seasons and 109 episodes aired.
+10 seasons and 110 episodes aired.

 The show gained spin-offs in the form of The Brak Show (2000–2007) and Aqua Teen Hunger Force (2000–2015), and has been cited as inspiration for a variety of Adult Swim programming in the years since its debut.
 In a 2014 interview, Eric André spoke about the show's influence on The Eric Andre Show, saying, "Before we started shooting, I rented as many seasons I could get my hands on and did a Space Ghost marathon by myself in my house, just so I could absorb as much Space Ghost as I could."

 Legacy

 Space Ghost proved considerably popular on its initial run and is credited with spurring a wave of similar superhero-themed action-adventure shows across all three major networks from 1967 to 1969.
+During its broadcast, Space Ghost managed to become the number one show in its time slot when aired opposite the second season of The Beatles on ABC with Space Ghost securing a 9.6 rating with a 44 share while The Beatles moved down to second place with 7.6 rating with a 36 share.